shailsirohi/argocd-keycloak-kind-local/sso-integration/README.md

 # keycloak configuration

 ## Create new realm
-After loging into the keyclaok UI, there will be master with a small dropdown arrow. click on it and add a new realm.
+After loging into the keycloak UI, there will be master with a small dropdown arrow. click on it and add a new realm.

 ## Role, Group and User Configuration
 1. Add a new role.
 Let's call it argo-admin